software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 > Exercise 9
 >
 > Create an issue for each _user story_.
-Add the "user story" label and the user story's label for each issue.
+Add the "user story" label for each issue.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project and move them to the "Sprint Backlog" column.

 {: .important-title }